sarathlal/sarathlal.github.io/about.md

 Hey there!

 I'm Sarathlal N, a developer from Kerala, India who loves solving problems.
 I've been doing this for 10 years and enjoy creating better solutions.
+Currently, I work at [Themehigh](https://www.themehigh.com){:target="_blank" rel="noopener"} as a Technical Lead.

 ### My Journey